samuelberston/ReviewsAPI/README.md

 *Challenges, Actions, Results*
 This project challenged me to think in terms of optimization by iteratively testing and building.
-Here are a few ways I optimized the service
+Here are a few ways I optimized the service:
 - optimize MySQL queries using indexes, foreign keys, and efficient schema/data store - all queries <0.5ms
 - separated server at DB into separate EC2 intances to maximize CPU and RAM usage
 - implemented NGINX as a load balancer to distribute traffic as the application receives more requests (handles 1000+ clients/second with response times <50ms